Our Approach.

 Our background is diverse, starting out in immersive theatre and global touring productions, later leading to large-scale corporate exhibitions and high-profile events, including Auto shows and VIP launches for luxury brands.
 We pride ourselves on a portfolio that includes projects for the most reputable and coveted institutions across the UK, and beyond.

 At Record Lighting we offer fresh, fun, beautiful and imaginative designs backed up with ‘hands-on’ technical knowledge and experience.
-We work collaboratively with clients and creative teams to deliver unique solutions within any given budget.
-Our work is highly detailed and thought through, responding sympathetically to the brief, curatorial story, objects and architecture.
-Every single job gets the same level of our attention (no matter how big or small), with our unfaltering aim to sprinkle magic into every job we touch.
+We work collaboratively with clients and creative teams to deliver original solutions within any given budget.
+Our work is highly detailed and thought through, responding sympathetically to the brief, objects / specimens, architecture, curatorial narrative, and the visitor experience.
+All projects get the same level of our attention (no matter how big or small), with our aim to sprinkle magic into every job, without exception.

 Sustainable Practice